vicosoft4real/App2C2P/README.md

 # App2C2P
 This App Validate Card Based on Set rules
-# Instruction on how to run gthe application
+# Instruction on how to run the application
 1. Open  the solution in visual studio 2017
 2. Change your connection string Appsetting.json and App2c2pContextFactory.cs.
 3. Make sure the startup project is App2c2pTest